Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 Senior care in Illinois sits close to the national middle, but the settings don't line up evenly.

-The choice between assisted living and memory care in Indiana really comes down to one safety question about your parent's dementia.
+Choosing between assisted living and memory care in Indiana is one of the hardest decisions a family faces when a parent has dementia, and it comes down to one safety question.

 If you're trying to decide between assisted living and a nursing home for a parent in Indiana, the choice really turns on two things: the level of care they need, and who's going to pay for it.

-The choice between assisted living and memory care in Iowa comes down to one question about your parent's safety with dementia.
+Choosing between assisted living and memory care in Iowa is one of the hardest calls a family makes, and it turns on a single question about your parent's safety with dementia.

 If you're trying to decide between assisted living and a nursing home for a parent in Iowa, the choice really turns on two things: the level of care they need, and who's going to pay for it.